neillfontes/oura-intervals-integration/README.md

 Extract the zip file in a folder of your choice.

-Open the file `application.properties` and edit the following lines replacing with the values from the previous steps.
+Open the file `application.properties` and edit the following lines replacing with the values obtained from the previous steps.

 ```
 oura.accessToken=[OURA_ACCESS_TOKEN]